 A team of research assistants will search major job posting websites (Indeed, Monster, Craigslist, etc.) for occupation vacancies in the CBSAs of interest.
-When an appropriate job posting is found, a pair of fictitious, randomized, matched, formatted resumes will be generated and sent in response.
+When an appropriate job posting is found, a pair of fictitious, randomized, matched, formatted resumes will be sent in in response.
 To reduce cost, job postings will only be applied to if the application process involves uploading a resume PDF and answering simple, standardized questions that can be easily determined from the randomized resume (e.g., how many years of relevant experience do you have?) or that can have a standard general response (e.g., can you reliably commute to work at this location?-yes).
 When applying, information on job posting, employer, and resume characteristics will be recorded in an encrypted database.

 Employer response will be carefully tracked via phone and email.
 For each geography, two phone lines will be set up using an area code local to the area.
-For each first and last name, an email will be set up-with 18 first names and 4 last names, this implies 72 emails will be set up.
+For each first and last name, an email will be set up (24 in total, using gmail).
 Phone voicemails and emails will be monitored on an ongoing basis to identify applications which receive a positive employer response.
 If an employer reaches out at least twice, they will be contacted and told that the applicant has already accepted another position.